Booklet : Choice of subjects for years 6 and 7 (2021-2023)

 - 4-period option ↔ Compulsory 2-period course (same subject)

-A written request with an explanation of the requested drop of a course or change of level must be addressed to the Director of the school and handed in to the secretariat of secondary school before the deadline, see “Important dates”.
+A written request with an explanation of the requested drop of a course or change of level must be addressed to the Director of the school and handed in to the coordinator before the deadline, see “Important dates”.

-No request will be accepted unless the class council has recommended it.
-Any change needs to be approved by the Director of the school on a recommendation of the class council.
+No request will be accepted unless the Class Council recommends it.
+Any change needs to be approved by the Director of the school on a recommendation of the Class Council.